atuannguyen/atuannguyen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a DPhil student at the Department of Engineering Science, the University of Oxford, working with <a href="https://www.robots.ox.ac.uk/~phst/">Prof. Philip Torr</a>, <a href="https://www.robots.ox.ac.uk/~gunes/">Dr. Gunes Baydin</a> and <a href="http://www.cs.ox.ac.uk/people/yarin.gal/website/">Prof. Yarin Gal</a>.
-Before joining Oxford, I pursued my Master's degree at Korea Advanced Institute of Science and Technology.
-During that time, I worked as a research assistant at KAIST's <a href="https://www.mlai-kaist.com/" target="_blank">MLAI Group</a>, supervised by Prof. Sung Ju Hwang.
+I am a Research Scientist at Meta, working on large multi-modal language models.
+Prior to joining Meta, I obtained a PhD (DPhil) in Machine Learning from the University of Oxford.
+During my time at Oxford, I was fortunate to have worked with <a href="https://www.robots.ox.ac.uk/~phst/">Prof. Philip Torr</a>, <a href="http://www.cs.ox.ac.uk/people/yarin.gal/website/">Prof. Yarin Gal</a>, and <a href="https://www.robots.ox.ac.uk/~gunes/">Dr. Gunes Baydin</a>.
+My PhD thesis focused on addressing the distribution shift problem in machine learning.
+Before my doctoral studies, I pursued a Master's degree at Korea Advanced Institute of Science and Technology.
+During this period, I worked as a research assistant at KAIST's <a href="https://www.mlai-kaist.com/" target="_blank">MLAI Group</a>, supervised by Prof. Sung Ju Hwang.

-My research interests include (but not limited to) Representation Learning, Domain Adaptation/Generalization, Robustness, Transferability of Robustness, and Privacy-Preserving Machine Learning methods.

 My (might-be-outdated) resume is available <a href="assets/pdf/resume.pdf">here</a>.